Microsoft Access Programmer In Peoria, AZ

 Why Old Import Routines Start Failing

-The trouble usually shows up in familiar ways.
+Import failures tend to show up the same way every time.
 A vendor changes a CSV layout, Office updates, a driver goes missing, or a network path gets moved.
 Then the system that seemed fine last month starts throwing odd results.
 Half the time, somebody says, "It worked on Friday."
 Staff do not care which technical bucket that falls into.
 They just want the screen working again.

 For the official Microsoft background on a few of the common fixes, their documentation covers Compact and Repair, splitting an Access database, and moving Access data to SQL Server.